LogicLogic in Rocq

 Note that all syntactically well-formed propositions have type

-Prop in Coq, regardless of whether they are true.
+Prop in Rocq, regardless of whether they are true or not.

 Simply being a proposition is one thing; being provable is